acidhelm/challonge_mgr/README.md

 list of the upcoming matches, and the match history of the teams that are in the current match.

+There is also a kiosk mode, which you can have up on another screen so players can see which teams will be playing soon.
+Go to the `/kiosk/<tournament_id>` URL to see the kiosk, which shows the teams in the current match and the next two upcoming matches.

 # Features for streams

 If you use Xsplit for broadcasting, Challonge Mgr can automatically update the